 Between delicious shrimp scampi dishes and refreshing shrimp cocktail appetizers, there are plenty of tasty shrimp-based recipes to try at home.
+You can order fresh seafood delivery near me to use for your recipes.
 But before you turn on the stove, make sure you know how to peel shrimp, so your dinner doesn’t turn into a disaster.

 How to Peel Shrimp Step-By-Step

 As you move through the shrimp peeling process, keep the shrimp cool.
 Warm temperatures can ruin the shrimp’s fresh flavor.
 Keep the shrimp on ice or in ice water as you peel and prepare them for your dinner.

 First things first, you must thoroughly clean the shrimp before you being peeling them.
 Rinse the shrimp with cold water.
 Pat them dry with a paper towel.

 If the shrimp are frozen, you can first defrost them in cold water.
 Once thawed, rinse and clean your shrimp.

 Now it’s time to remove the extra ligaments of the shrimp.
 Twist the shrimp’s head gently.
 One slight turn and the head should pop right off.

 Flip the shrimp over, and you should see small legs and feet dangling from the underbelly.
 Pull the legs off and discard them in a nearby trash bucket.

 Shrimp have an exoskeleton that you must remove to eat them.
 Fortunately, most shells slide off easily.